 Even though you're not a Jew.
 I have always loved you.
 I think you're nuts.
 I call that guts.

 I guess I'm too old to understand.
 Why most people need a helping hand.
 People used to drink to get away.

-Today they smoke, what can I say.
+Today they smoke, what can I say?
+Here, have a good time.